krestfield/docs/certdog/adcsdriver.md

 This account to be used to request the certificates is specified in Certdog as a Credential and when creating the [Certificate Issuer](https://krestfield.github.io/docs/certdog/create_adcs_certificate_issuer.html) you select this Credential from the drop down

-The account must be a service account (configured with the *logon as a service* right and ideally also *deny local logon*) and must have the correct permissions on the CA and template in order to be able to obtain a certificate
+The account must be a service account (configured with the *logon as a service* and *deny local logon* rights) and must have the correct permissions on the CA and template in order to be able to obtain a certificate

 <br>

 **<u>2.
 Configure the ADCS Driver to run under a service account</u>**

-Alternatively you may configure the ADCS Driverto run under a specific account and configure your [Certificate Issuer](https://krestfield.github.io/docs/certdog/create_adcs_certificate_issuer.html) within Certdog to not specify a credential - but to use the account the local agent (i.e. the ADCS Service) is running under
+Alternatively you may configure the ADCS Driver to run under a specific account and configure your [Certificate Issuer](https://krestfield.github.io/docs/certdog/create_adcs_certificate_issuer.html) within Certdog to not specify a credential - but to use the account the local agent (i.e. the ADCS Service) is running under

 To configure the driver to run under another account, from the services snapin, locate the *Krestfield Adcs Driver* service and enter the details for the account on the *Log On* tab.
 You will need to enter the account's username and password at this point

-This account must still be a service account (configured with the *logon as a service* right and ideally also *deny local logon*) and must have the correct permissions on the CA and template in order to be able to obtain a certificate
+This account must still be a service account (configured with the *logon as a service* and *deny local logon* rights) and must have the correct permissions on the CA and template in order to be able to obtain a certificate

 <br>